The state treasurer is elected to a four-year term and is limited to two consecutive terms in office during any 12-year period.

 Tobias Read is Oregon’s 29th state treasurer.
-Born in Montana and raised in Idaho, he moved to Salem, Oregon to attend Willamette University before getting his Master of Business Administration degree at the University of Washington.
-He brings a wide range of public-sector and private-sector experience to the office—he worked for two U.S. Treasury secretaries, at the Nike Corporation, and has most recently served as a state representative in Oregon for a decade.
+Born in Montana and raised in Idaho, he moved to Salem, Oregon to attend Willamette University before earning his Master of Business Administration degree at the University of Washington.
+He brings a wide range of public-sector and private-sector experience to the office.
+He worked for two U.S. Treasury secretaries, at the Nike Corporation and has most recently served as a state representative in Oregon for a decade.

 Tobias lives in Beaverton with his wife Heidi and their two children.

 159 State Capitol, 900 Court St. NE, Salem 97301-4043; 503-378-4329

 Tobias Read, Beaverton; Democrat; elected 2016; term expires January 2021.